Water Management

 Our business unit leaders and subject matter experts oversee our local water management activities, based on their deep understanding of local water issues, challenges and opportunities.
 As part of our local approach to water management, our teams consider the availability and quality of water, local ecosystems, habitats, regulations and other factors.
 Devon’s water planning efforts also include evaluating the potential risks to our operations in each area, stakeholder needs and potential opportunities for our business.
 We update our water plans periodically to account for business needs and local environmental considerations.

 To enhance our water management capabilities, Devon stays abreast of new technologies and best practices, often through collaboration to advance the science.
-We increased our participation in the New Mexico Produced Water Research Consortium in 2023 by having a Devon representative attend meetings of all six consortium working groups.
-We’ll be even more active in 2024 as we conduct a pilot and contribute water sample data to a testing program.
-We also joined the Texas Water Consortium in 2023 and continued to be involved in New Mexico Oil and Gas Association (NMOGA) efforts around produced water and state water regulations.
+As an active participant in the New Mexico Produced Water Research Consortium, we supplied water samples from our desalination pilot project to the consortium in 2024 and are anticipating the group’s peer-reviewed research on this testing program.
+We’re also involved in the Texas Water Consortium and New Mexico Oil and Gas Association (NMOGA) efforts around produced water and state water regulations.

 Devon continues to study, communicate and improve lifecycle water use and management together with other oil and natural gas companies that share our commitment to conservation.
 As part of evaluating ways to diversify and complement our core business, we’re looking at opportunities for produced water management and beneficial reuse of produced water.